NEW WORLD ORDER, NEW PARTNERS?

 Safeguarding our prosperity via free trade and innovation

-Free trade and innovation are essential for Germany, with its lack of natural resources.
+Free trade and innovation are essential for Germany, given its lack of natural resources.
 Close strategic partnerships are needed to strengthen this core interest of German foreign policy.
-Intensifying such partnerships beyond existing trade relations, whether with export markets in Latin America (for example Brazil) or Asia (for example Vietnam), and adopting innovation policy initiatives from similar economies (for example Switzerland), should act as a guideline for a forward-looking economic and innovation policy.
+Intensifying such partnerships beyond existing trade relations, whether with export markets in Latin America (for example Brazil) or Asia (for example Vietnam), or with countries exporting key raw materials (e.g. Saudi-Arabia or Ivory Coast) and adopting innovation policy initiatives from similarly structured economies (for example Switzerland), should be the guideline for a forward-looking economic and innovation policy.
+Especially in the aftermath of the Covid pandemic and the Russian invasion of Ukraine, it will be necessary to pursue new opportunities and potential because there is currently a real danger that our globalised world will drift apart, transport and supply chains will be put under pressure, and established connections between Europe and the rest of the world will be cut.

 The security and stability of Europe, its neighbourhood, and other regions of the world

-The security and stability of Europe are highly relevant to the Federal Republic of Germany and they therefore need to be given priority in German foreign and security policy.
-As a result of the European integration process of the past 30 years, Germany’s security interests are largely congruent with Europe’s security interests.
-Due to the close political and economic interrelations and interdependencies of the European states, security policy can only be thought of and designed as European security policy.
+The security and stability of Europe are highly relevant to the Federal Republic of Germany.
+They therefore need to be given priority in German foreign and security policy.
+As a result of the European integration process of the past 30 years, Germany’s security interests have become largely congruent with Europe’s security interests.
+Due to the close political and economic relationships and interdependencies of the European states, German security policy can only be thought of and shaped at the European level.

 Securing essential natural resources and protecting the climate